bmerry/jinamp/README.md

 Q: Are there any bugs?

 A: Probably.
-If you find any, let me know at bmerry@users.sourceforge.net.
+If you find any, you can file them on Github, but it's been over a decade since I did any new development on jinamp so they're unlikely to get much attention.
 See the man page for any known bugs.

 Q: How can I contribute?

-A: Probably the best way to contribute is simply to tell me whether it's useful to you, what bits you like, what annoyed you, what features you'd like in later versions etc.

-The project is small enough that I don't really need other developers.
-However if you have a patch for a bugfix or a nifty feature you can send it to me (bmerry@users.sourceforge.net).
+A: It's been over a decade since I did any active development, so the only way new features are likely to appear in jinamp is if you send a pull request.

 I'm a terrible manual writer so if you'd like to write an info page, update the man page or even just a better README than this one I'd